pkp/pkp-docs/learning-omp/en/press-setup.md

 You can find the Settings in the left menu panel when you are logged in as a user with Press Manager permissions.
 This section contains most of the information that you provided when originally creating your press (and which can be modified at any time).

+In OMP 3.2, the Publisher information is now stored under the Press setting.
+You will need to enter all the information required to generate your ONIX metadata.

 ![](./assets/learning-omp3.2-press-setting-1.png)

 ![](./assets/learning-omp3.2-press-setting-2.png)